thosgood/this-weeks-finds/markdown/201-250/week229.md

 The boundary of this ball is a sphere with 4 points marked.
-If we take a branched double cover of the sphere with these as the branch points, we get a torus T^2^.
-If we take a branched double cover of the whole ball with everything along the vertical lines as branched points, we get a solid doughnut Y having T^2^ as its boundary.
+If we take a branched double cover of the sphere with these as the branch points, we get a torus T^2.
+If we take a branched double cover of the whole ball with everything along the vertical lines as branched points, we get a solid doughnut Y having T^2 as its boundary.

 This gets the torus into the game, and also the branched cover I was talking about.
 And this gets the group PSL(2,Z) into the game!
-SL(2,Z) is the group of 2×2 matrices with determinant 1.
+SL(2,Z) is the group of 2\times2 matrices with determinant 1.
 When you mod out by the matrices +-1, you get PSL(2,Z).
-But, topologists know that SL(2,Z) is the \"mapping class group\" of the torus - the group of orientation-preserving diffeomorphisms modulo those that can be smoothly deformed to the identity.
+But, topologists know that SL(2,Z) is the "mapping class group" of the torus - the group of orientation-preserving diffeomorphisms modulo those that can be smoothly deformed to the identity.

 So, something nice is happening.

-Even better, the rational first homology group of the torus is Q^2^ (pairs of rational numbers), and SL(2,Z) acts in the obvious way, by matrix multiplication:
+Even better, the rational first homology group of the torus is Q^2 (pairs of rational numbers), and SL(2,Z) acts in the obvious way, by matrix multiplication: